Laharnar/Laharnar.github.io/index.md

 I'm Marko Laharnar, __slovenian hobby game developer__, __programmer__ and __occasionaly 2D or 3D artist__ and a student at FRI, working on my diploma.

-Currently I'm working at Občina Trbovlje, on __new escape room__, primarily as lead programmer working on puzzle design, VR, AR, RaspberryPI and networks.
+Currently I'm working at Občina Trbovlje, on __new escape room__, primarily as lead programmer working on game design, app design, VR, AR, RaspberryPI networking.

 I've been working on games in my free time for __over 6 years__, as a primary hobby.
 I've also worked a bit with web scrappers, windows tools, team management and tutoring Unity and Blender.

 <br />You can contact me by E-mail:

 *__marko.laharnar@gmail.com__*